MarcusKLY/ENGG1340-Group-Project/README.md

 - Generation of random game sets or events
   -
 - Data structures for storing game status
-  - The game keep track of player through data structure like `Player`.
+  - The game keep track of player through data structure like `PlayerInfo`.
 - Dynamic memory management
   - b
   - a